The Best Air Dry Clay Projects for Kids… in One Box

 I had each of my boys decide on a craft they wanted to make.
 One chose the “Mini Mold” project using the miniature bowl mold, and the other chose the “Wee Vase.”

-I was relieved that the images in the tutorials look like the work of children and not professional sculptors.
-That gave my twins the confidence they needed to make these clay crafts.
+I was relieved that the images in the tutorials look like the work of a child and not professional sculptors.
+This gave my twins the confidence they needed to make these clay crafts.

 I have one perfectionist child, so this advice from the book was spot-on: “If it doesn’t turn out the way you want the first time around, just smash your clay and try again.”